Introduction

 -

-Trans fats and low-quality vegetable oils
+Trans fats and inferior vegetable oils

 -